evatao0224/evatao0224.github.io/aboutme.md

 - I'm also a Geoguessr player, if you know what that is :)

-The list will be updated (hopefully) on a monthly basis.
+This list will be updated (hopefully) on a monthly basis.

 If you're interested in collaborating or simply talking about games or language-learning, feel free to contact me through the email button at the bottom of the page.